Desert Justice

 Desert Justice is a 1936 American western film directed by William Berke and starring Jack Perrin, Warren Hymer and David Sharpe.

-Synopsis
+Plot

 When the police commissioner orders all police horses to be sold off, officer Jack Rankin is disappointed but his beloved Starlight is bought for him by a woman whose life he has saved.
 Soon afterwards a bank robbery is carried out by a gang headed by Jack's younger brother Dave.